 - Promptly report any problems to the ITS Help Desk.

-- Don’t force anything (e.g., connections, popped-off keys, DVD/CDs).
+- Don’t force anything (e.g., connections, popped-off keys).
 Seek help instead.

 - When in doubt, ask for help.

-- Do not attempt to remove or change the physical structure of the Computer, including the keys, screen cover or plastic casing.
-Doing so will void the warranty, and families will be responsible for 100 percent of the repair or replacement cost.
+- Do not attempt to remove or change the physical structure of the Equipment, including the keys, screen cover or plastic casing.
+Doing so will void the warranty, and the Student and Parent(s) will be responsible for 100 percent of the repair or replacement cost.

-- Do not remove or interfere with the serial number or any identification placed on the Computer.
+- Do not remove or interfere with the serial number or any identification placed on the Equipment.

-- Do not do anything to the Computer that will permanently alter it in any way.
+- Do not do anything to the Equipment that will permanently alter it in any way.
 (You can apply stickers as long as they are completely removable.)

 - Keep the equipment clean.
-Don’t eat or drink while using the Computer.
+Don’t eat or drink while using the Equipment.

 - Always completely close the lid and wait for the Computer to enter sleep mode before moving it, even for short distances.
 Movement while the Computer is on can result in permanent damage to the hard drive and therefore the loss of all data.
-Sleep mode is a sufficient way to store your laptop when not in use, however it is strongly recommended that you shut down your computer when it will not be in use for more than 4 hours.
-Not only will this preserve the life of your laptop, but it will also conserve energy.
+Sleep mode is a sufficient way to store your laptop when not in use, however it is strongly recommended that you shut down the Computer when it will not be in use for more than 4 hours.
+Not only will this preserve the life of the Computer, but it will also conserve energy.

-- We recommend that the Computer be stored in a laptop bag.
+- We recommend that the Computer be stored in a laptop bag or hard shell case.
 Many varieties of laptop bags are available for purchase.
 Do not store anything (e.g., cords, papers or disks) in the area within the laptop case designed for the Computer other than the Computer itself as this may damage the screen.

-- If you carry your laptop in your normal school pack, be sure that you do not over-stuff your backpack – extreme pressure on the laptop can cause permanent damage to the screen and other components.
+- If you carry the Computer in your normal school pack, be sure that you do not over-stuff your backpack – extreme pressure on the Computer can cause permanent damage to the screen and other components.